 As a landlord, you obviously want to keep tenants in your property for as long as possible.
 However, unfortunately there are situations where you may need to evict the tenant.
 Whether it’s because they’ve breached a clause in the tenancy agreement, or you simply want to move back into the property, asking the tenant to leave isn’t always easy.

 Before you hand out your eviction notice, it’s important to understand the process from a legal prospective.
 Here, you’ll discover everything you need to know about evicting a tenant and how it should be done.
+Make sure to keep safe by following guides like this one by Mashroom.

 When can you evict a tenant?